AUDIE CORNISH, HOST:

 CORNISH: That's Stephanie Ruhle.
 She's a correspondent with Bloomberg TV's "Inside Track."
 Stephanie, thanks for explaining it to us.

 RUHLE: Thank you.
 Happy Mother's Day.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.